wjkmartin/wjkmartin/README.md

 - 💻 Front-end developer at [Constant Health](https://www.constanthealth.ca/).
 Unoffically, an everything developer.
 I cannot say no 😂.
 - 🐕 Dog person, but cats can come too.
 Friend of all nature, excepting that with more than two eyes, or four legs, they can die 🔥. 🐝s are allowed.
-- ⭐ 2025's objective: Try not to cry while I contemplate post-AGI economics (and touch some grass from time to time).
+- ⭐ 2025's objective: Try not to cry while I contemplate post-AGI economics (also: touch some grass from time to time).
 - 📚 Currently reading: The Decline and Fall of the Roman Empire (abridged).
 Turns out history really does repeat itself.

  <p align='left'>